coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 	marker.setIcon('/lib/js/right.png');
 });
 ```
 The infobox will use a different result template (PeopleSide) which is defined in the page.
-As you can see the result template directly shows the related content (without having to expand it).
+As you can see, the result template directly shows the related content (without having to expand it).

-To showcase the possibility to use distance searches we also added a button to show people within 50 miles from the current selected result.
+To showcase the possibility to use distance searches, we also added a button to show people within 50 miles from the current selected result.
-The Query Extensions can be used to add a query function to calculate the distance ([See]( https://developers.coveo.com/display/public/SearchREST/Standard+Query+Extensions).
+The Query Extensions can be used to add a query function to calculate the distance ([See]( https://developers.coveo.com/x/ZQMv)).

-In our case we add the following query to the results:
+In our case, we add the following query to the results:
 ```
 $qf(function:'dist(@mylat2, @mylon2, CURRENTLAT, CURRENTLON)<80467',fieldName:'distance') @distance=1
 ```

-This results in: all the results which are within 50 miles of the current lat/lon (80467 = 50 miles in meters) will get a dynamic field assigned called @distance.
-Since we only want to get the results which are within 50 miles we add an additional filter to our query: @distance=1.
+This way, all the results which are within a 50 mile radius of the current lat/lon (80467 = 50 miles in meters) will get a dynamic field assigned called ```@distance```.
+Since we only want to get the results which are within 50 miles, we add an additional filter to our query: ```@distance=1```.
 Simple, but very efficient!
 ``` javascript
 var btn = $('<input />', {